Hope Florida: Hope Florida Foundation

-Controversy
+Funds diversion to political action groups

 Centene Corporation, Florida's biggest Medicaid contractor, overbilled Florida $67 million in 2021.
 Their discussions with Agency for Health Care Administration (AHCA) ended in 2024, and Centene agreed to return the $67 million to the federal and state governments. $10 million of that was sent to Hope Florida Foundation, which disbursed the funds to two "dark money" political groups opposed to the 2024 Florida Amendment 3, Marijuana Legalization Initiative.
 The Florida governor and first lady were adamantly opposed to its passage.
 Although a majority of Floridians (55.9%) voted for the issue, a super-majority of 60% was required for approval, so it failed to pass.
-Millions of dollars in taxpayer money were spent by DeSantis on negative advertisements in the days leading up to the election, with both DeSantises making daily appearances to trash talk the amendment.
+Millions of dollars in taxpayer money were spent by DeSantis on negative advertisements in the days leading up to the election, with both DeSantises making daily appearances to speak against the amendment.

 State Representative Alex Andrade is the Republican leading the investigation into Hope Florida.
 He alleges that James Uthmeier, then DeSantis' chief of staff, directed two non-profit groups, Secure Florida's Future and Save our Society from Drugs, to request money from Hope Florida Foundation.
 HFF sent $5 million grants to each of the groups, which in turn forwarded the money to the Political Action Committee (PAC) "Keep Florida Clean", whose chairperson is Uthmeier.

-Uthmeier has claimed he was not involved, and is presently the Florida attorney general, appointed by DeSantis.
+Uthmeier--who was appointed by DeSantis to the position of Florida Attorney General in February 2025--has claimed he was not involved.
 Andrade claims that text messages from Save our Society from Drugs show Uthmeier's involvement.